northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Contest the Ticket

-The ticket may be responded to before the deadline, i.e. the court appearance date on the ticket, or the defendant can face added penalties.
-The amount to be paid may be indicated on the ticket as the Bond.
+The ticket may be responded to before the deadline, i.e., the court appearance date on the ticket, or the defendant can face added penalties.
+The amount to be paid may be indicated on the ticket as the bond.

 Paying for a Ticket

 If the defendant chooses to pay the ticket, it may be seen as a Guilty plea and recorded as a conviction.
-Moving violations may be reported to the NDDoT and points may be assessed to the driver’s record.
+Moving violations may be reported to the NDDoT, and points may be assessed to the driver's record.
 The ticket can be paid:

 • Online - Visit the ND Court Website.
-Search for the ticket and follow instructions to pay.
+Search for the ticket and follow the instructions to pay.

 • By Mail - Follow instructions on the ticket and mail to the court indicated on the citation with a money order or check for the amount.
 Do not sign the ticket.